PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 That list of overall number one picks – Shaquille O’Neal, Kareem, Robertson, Baylor, Patrick Ewing, Magic Johnson, Hakeem Olajuwon, Elvin Hayes or Bill Walton – does NOT include Michael Jordan or Chamberlain, Russell or Karl Malone.

-In its three-game swing out west in 1998, the Bees swept Westmont, La Verne and Redlands.
-It seemed strange to see Russell , well-suited, seated on SCAD’s bench as those Bees warmed up to play the Bulldogs inside Currier Gymnasium on that night, December 16, 1998.
+It seemed strange to see Russell seated on the bench as SCAD warmed up to play the Bulldogs inside Currier Gymnasium on that December 16, 1998 night.

 Russell was as well-versed in spiritual necessities as he was setting up a jump shot.
 He seemed to make as much joy in reporting that God was a huge factor in his life.

 “If God is first in your life,” he told me, “then you’re going to be successful.
 I’m not talking about making money.
-I’m talking about faith in everything you do.
+I’m talking about faith in everything you do.”

 You can run from God, he said, “but you can’t hide.
 When I decided I was going to be obedient in 1989, it was the best thing I ever did.”